 Requiring an immediate replacement for their launch services, the Hotel management turned to Livingstone based Greenway Launches & Taxi Services, operated by Mr A S Sussens from the north bank, the only operator with the capacity to deliver an adequate service for the Hotel.
 Whilst appreciating Mr Sussens cooperation in ensuring that the Hotel suffered no disruption to its launch services for its guests, the Hotel Management initially decided it unwise to pass all their clientele to a single operator, preferring to share their business among two or more companies and encourage some healthy competition.

 In 1964 the Hotel’s transport and booking desk services were contracted to the United Touring Company, who were to manage and operate the Hotel’s river cruises and local tours for many years.
 The old crossing site originally established by Geise was abandoned, and new jetty sites developed further upstream.

-In 1962 the Falls were visited by an organised party of American and Canadian tourists on a luxury world cruise, travelling to the Cape on the S.S.
+In 1962 the Falls were visited by a party of American and Canadian tourists on a luxury world cruise, travelling to the Cape on the S.S.
 Brasil.
 Instead of travelling by train to the Falls, the group toured South Africa before flying to the Falls via Livingstone, reflecting shifting travel preferences as aviation arrivals overtook those travelling to the Falls by train.

 “The passengers left the ship at Cape Town, and after touring the Republic they flew by charter ‘plane to Livingstone.
 One party arrived on the Wednesday morning and left again on Thursday afternoon ..., while the other party arrived on the Friday afternoon and left the next morning.”